gsidhu/gsidhu.github.io/_posts/2013-02-06-blackholes.md

 ### 06 Feb 2013

-"I am a Physics major you see, I just _had_ to write about something to do with the Universe."
+<span id="first-letter">"I</span> am a Physics major you see, I just _had_ to write about something to do with the Universe."

 Why Black Holes then?